How Barcode Wristbands are Improving Patient Safety in Healthcare Facilities

 Modern barcode scanning solutions increase patient safety by ensuring that the right patient receives the right procedure or the right medication (at the right dosage) at every step of the patient journey.
 Here’s how:

-Barcodes are Accurate and Reliable
+Printed Barcode Wristbands are Accurate & Reliable

 Manual patient identification systems require handwritten or printed labels.
 This approach has a number of deficiencies, including the fact that they are vulnerable to human error and that a limited amount of information is represented on the label.
 In addition, as the patient is moved from one department to another, there are disjointed methods in place to successfully identify the patient.